Kurios/Targeting/Eleusis/src/specifications.md

 **System Construction:**

 The system will be constructed with external files, using a single mudlet-compatable wrapper, that loads the files from the filesystem.

+**General System Commands**

+This revision of the Combat System will include a second line to the system call.

+	pt I'm taking command

+This identifies this as a system that meets the non-legacy standard, and switches the targeting system out of legacy mode.

 4.0 Multi-Targeting System